cmda-bt/pt-course-20-21/week-3.md

 * Linters; help you catch **syntax errors** (f.e.
 ESLint, Stylelint, Markdownlint)
 * Formatters; helps you **format** you code (f.e.
 Prettier, Editorconfig)

+> 💡 Configuration files like `.eslint`, `.editorconfig` etc. are usually created in the [`root`](https://en.wikipedia.org/wiki/Root_directory) of your repository.
+There is no need to put them in subfolders.

 #### Additional resources

 * [Linting with EsLint by The Coding Train](https://www.youtube.com/watch?v=clzTwZgMlqE)